Backbase/engagements-data/README.md

     │   │       ├── {placeholder-group-name}
     │   │       │   └── placeholders.json                       # A placeholder group configuration
     │   │       └── ...
-    │   └── custom-engagements                                  # Custom engagements related collection
+    │   ├── custom-engagements                                  # Custom engagements related collection
-    │       └── templates                                       # The folder to store templates
+    │   │    └── templates                                      # The folder to store templates
-    │           ├── {template-name}
+    │   │        ├── {template-name}
-    │           │   ├── content-schema.json                     # A structure of an engagement template based on a given template (Specifies the path to image as {{contextRoot}}/assets/apple-pay.png)
+    │   │        │   ├── content-schema.json                    # A structure of an engagement template based on a given template (Specifies the path to image as {{contextRoot}}/assets/apple-pay.png)
-    │           │   ├── template.json                           # A template definition
+    │   │        │   ├── template.json                          # A template definition
-    │           │   └── assets                                  # Folder that contains all assets (index.html, image.png, thumbnail.png)
+    │   │        │   └── assets                                 # Folder that contains all assets (index.html, image.png, thumbnail.png)
-    │           │       ├── index.html                          # HTML file with embedded styling, expressions and templating language placeholders that should match the layoutPath property specified in the content schema
+    │   │        │       ├── index.html                         # HTML file with embedded styling, expressions and templating language placeholders that should match the layoutPath property specified in the content schema
-    │           │       ├── image.png                           # Images that are used within the template
+    │   │        │       ├── image.png                          # Images that are used within the template
-    │           │       └── thumbnail.png                       # A representation of the rendered version of your template (recommended size: 164 x 217)
+    │   │        │       └── thumbnail.png                      # A representation of the rendered version of your template (recommended size: 164 x 217)
+    │   │        └── ...
+    │   └── repositories                                        # The folder with a repository definition.
+    │        ├── {repositories-type}                            #  Contains a repository that has a cloud storage (AWS S3 or Azure) as the underlying storage
+    │        │    ├── {repository-name}
+    │        │    │   ├── format.txt                            # Applicable package format
+    │        │    │   ├── package.txt                           # List of items to be imported into a repository
+    │        │    │   └── repository.xml                        # A repository definitions
+    │        │    └── ...
     │        └── ...
+    └── business                                                # Business collection
+        ├── general-notifications                               # General notifications related collection │   ├── event-general-notifications
+        │   │   ├── {event-general-notifications-name}
+        │   │   │   ├── {general-notification-name}             # The folder to store channel specific data for general notifications
+        │   │   │   │   ├── in-app-notification
+        │   │   │   │   │   ├── {locale}                        # The folder to store locale-specific engagement templates
+        │   │   │   │   │   │   └── engagement-template.json    # The engagement template that contains default messages with the Handlebars expressions
+        │   │   │   │   │   └── in-app_channel-settings.json    # The channel settings for in-app notification channels per locale
+        │   │   │   │   └── push
+        │   │   │   │       ├── {locale}
+        │   │   │   │       │   └── engagement-template.json
+        │   │   │   │       └── in-app_channel-settings.json
+        │   │   │   └── event-general-notifications.json        # The event with one or more general-notification definitions
+        │   │   └── ...
+        │   ├── templates                                       # The folder to store templates
+        │   │   ├── {template-name}
+        │   │   │   ├── content-schema.json                     # A structure of an engagement template based on a given template
+        │   │   │   └── template.json                           # A template definition
+        │   │   └── ...
+        │   └── placeholders                                    # The folder to store placeholder group │       ├── {placeholder-group-name}
+        │       │   └── placeholders.json                       # A placeholder group configuration
+        │       └── ...
         └── repositories                                        # The folder with a repository definition.
-Contains a repository that has a cloud storage (AWS S3) as the underlying storage
+             ├── {repositories-type}                            #  Contains a repository that has a cloud storage (AWS S3 or Azure) as the underlying storage
-        ├── {repository-name}
+             │    ├── {repository-name}
-        │   ├── format.txt                                      # Applicable package format
+             │    │   ├── format.txt                            # Applicable package format
-        │   ├── package.txt                                     # List of items to be imported into a repository
+             │    │   ├── package.txt                           # List of items to be imported into a repository
-        │   └── repository.xml                                  # A repository definitions
+             │    │   └── repository.xml                        # A repository definitions
+             │    └── ...
              └── ...
 ```

 ### Repository definition configuration